-Architectural photography and cityscape photography can be very similar because you will find most buildings or constructions within the cities.
+Architecture photography and cityscape photography can be very similar because you will find most buildings or constructions within the cities.
 As far as I’m concerned, however, cityscapes can also include city life.
 While for pure architectural photography, I focus on isolated buildings or constructions.
 Sometimes it is interesting to show a building or structure within the framework of the city.

-1. Composition in architectural photography
+1. Composition in architecture photography

 Symmetry or not?